 How to Use Soft Sales Techniques in a Job Interview

 Interviews are stressful.
 You know full well that most everything you say or do is being judged very closely.
 Make a mistake in one of your responses and your chances of getting the job are diminished.
-However stressful an interview may be, if you can end the interview by closing for the position, you will earn tremendous respect and demonstrate with a real-life example of your closing skills.
+However, stressful an interview can be, if you can end the interview by closing for the position, you will earn tremendous respect and demonstrate with a real-life example of your closing skills.

 In addition to prospecting, building rapport and delivering presentations, sales professionals must be able to close deals.
 Without the ability to or resistance to closing sales, all the other skills are useless.

 Sales professionals main job is to convert prospects into customers.
 This process is done via the close of the sale.
 If interviewing for a sales job, you have a golden opportunity to show the decision-makers that you are willing and confident enough to close on the job.
 Though your closing skills may be weak and in need of some training, your attempt to close will speak volumes and earn respect.